Skip to main content

 During Test Execution:

-• Only the generated test steps and global context are used
+• Only the generated test steps, goal, expected result, and global context are used

 • Tests execute based on the instructions that were created, not the original documentation